cato-a/CODPM-MapImages/README.md

 Open a pull request with resized and cropped map image(s) in resolution 480x200.

  - If the image is a stock map place it in the `stock` folder, all other images are placed in the `custom` folder.
- - All image filenames must be in lowercase.
+ - All image filenames must be in lowercase and match the name of the map.

 # Games